 5. Scrum Values Are Like The “Sportsmanship”

 The metaphor “sportsmanship” to define Scrum values brings the notion to compete.
 It drives the Scrum team members to manage the complexities, challenges of shorter sprint duration, new guidelines, backlog work pressure etc. Like the sportsmanship keeps the sportsman cool despite the tough competition on the track, the Scrum values encourage the members to focus on the targets without being perturbed by the new developments.

 6. Scrum Values Are the "Identity"

-The defined Scrum Values are the identity of a Scrum team because these values guide the team members on ‘how to behave and act’ securing the organization’s interests while satisfying the customer as well.
+The defined Scrum Values are the identity of a Scrum team because these values guide the team members on ‘how to behave and act’, securing the organization’s interests while satisfying the customer as well.
 Your beliefs as a team member identify you because these beliefs govern your thought line and actions.
-The management expert Ken Blanchard says that organizations claim for having a set of behavioural values but these values are the commonly accepted generic organizational beliefs pertaining to profitability, responsiveness to customers and integrity.
+The management expert Ken Blanchard says that organizations claim to have a set of behavioural values, but these values are the commonly accepted generic organizational beliefs pertaining to profitability, responsiveness to customers and integrity.
 Scrum values guide the members’ behaviour in the line of organization's vision & mission.

 Scrum framework guides to imply a team-based approach ensuring the maximum values to the customer and business.
 After the successful development of Scrum team, the next task of Scrum master is to get the best from each member; and, it is possible only if each member understands the importance of Scrum values and respects them as an organizational culture.
 Organizing the ‘Scrum certification training’ for the concerned team members helps a lot to get the best from the individuals through the smooth processes, ensuring the peak deliverance at project completion.